FreeCAD/FreeCAD-documentation/wiki/Sketcher_CreateRectangle_Center.md

 ## Usage

 -   After pressing the <img alt="" src=images/Sketcher_CreateRectangle_Center.svg  style="width:24px;"> **Create centered rectangle** toolbar button, click once to set the center point, then move the mouse and click a second time to set a corner point.
--   Pressing **Esc** or clicking the right mouse button cancels the function.
+-   Press **Esc** or click the right mouse button to cancel the function.